-Harris, a Republican, was the representative for Massachusetts's 2nd congressional district from 1881 to 1883.
+Harris was the representative for Massachusetts’s 2nd congressional district and was a Republican.
+He served from 1881 to 1883.

 From Dec 1873 to Mar 1883, Harris missed 510 of 1,967 roll call votes, which is 25.9%.
 This is on par with the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1874-Mar 1875||235||18||7.7%||5th|

 |Dec 1875-Mar 1876||60||20||33.3%||82nd|

 |Dec 1880-Mar 1881||119||38||31.9%||67th|